deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 Admiral Sir Patrick Knight had been summoned, and Regaari was now being politely interrogated in a meeting room somewhere in HMS *Sharman*'s structure.
 Ayma, apparently, was to be *'debriefed'* separately.

-Somehow, Regaari had expected the admiral to be a near-clone of major Powell – sturdy, strong, and rough.
+Somehow, Regaari had expected the admiral to be a near-clone of major Powell---sturdy, strong, and rough.
 Knight in fact was tall and slender and the translator rendered him with a refined, intellectual accent similar to that of Clan Highmountain.
 "How so?" he asked

 "The females are… *extremely* devoted to their ideal of Clan loyalty.
 More so than any male is to his clan, and that is quite a feat."
 Regaari explained.
 “Their devotion to one another apparently transcends species.
-They're in something of an uproar right now over the wisdom of bringing a human – Shoo – into the Clan, but the one thing that none of them will even *think* of suggesting would be ejecting her from the Clan of Females.
+They're in something of an uproar right now over the wisdom of bringing a human---Shoo---into the Clan, but the one thing that none of them will even *think* of suggesting would be ejecting her from the Clan of Females.
 She's a Sister, and will be a Sister for as long as she lives.”

 "And this benefited Whitecrest… how?"
 Knight inquired.

-"I am an – apparently – prestigious officer of Clan Whitecrest, and I led an exhaustive investigation, chasing Shoo across known space."
+"I am an---apparently---prestigious officer of Clan Whitecrest, and I led an exhaustive investigation, chasing Shoo across known space."
 Regaari explained.
 “Now, this was advantageous to Whitecrest first because it was a valuable intelligence-gathering venture in its own right.
 We *tripled* the reach of of our surveillance network in searching for her.
 That alone would have been reason enough to do it, but the *mating contracts..."*

 "You did it all for the nookie?"
 Powell asked.
 His expressions were always harder to read than most humans, but there was just enough there for Regaari to guess at a joke of some kind.
 Joking or not, however, the observation was completely on target.

 "For as long as the search continued," Regaari told him “we had the respect and attention of practically every female on Gao.
-For males, that is a rare and hugely coveted position to be in – it means that for once WE get to choose our mating partners, rather than the other way around.
+For males, that is a rare and hugely coveted position to be in---it means that for once WE get to choose our mating partners, rather than the other way around.
 We advanced our breeding program by generations during this operation.”

 "Breeding program?"